maflcko/b-c-gui-translations-review/reviews/cs.md

         <translation>Písmo s pevnou šířkou v panelu Přehled:</translation>

 ERR
-The translation incorrectly adds "s pevnou šířkou" (monospace/fixed-width) which is not implied by the source.
-The source simply refers to a "font" in general, not specifically a fixed-width one.
+The translation adds "s pevnou šířkou" (monospaced), which is not present in the source, and "tab" should be "kartě" or "záložce" rather than "panelu".

 Correct translation:
 Písmo na kartě Přehled: